fisakhan/TinyML-From-Scratch/README.md

 FirstTinyMLApp

--Task: Gesture recognition (shake detection)
+- Task: Gesture recognition (shake detection)
--Model: Binary classifier (still vs shake)
+- Model: Binary classifier (still vs shake)
--Sensor: Accelerometer (IMU)
+- Sensor: Accelerometer (IMU)
--Framework: Edge Impulse (model already trained)
+- Framework: Edge Impulse (model already trained)

 What it does:
--Reads accelerometer data
+- Reads accelerometer data
--Runs TinyML inference on-device
+- Runs TinyML inference on-device
--Prints prediction probabilities
+- Prints prediction probabilities
--Turns the onboard LED ON when a “shake” gesture is confidently detected
+- Turns the onboard LED ON when a “shake” gesture is confidently detected

 This example is intentionally simple and reliable.

 FirstTinyMLApp Directory Structure
--A pre-trained TinyML model (exported as an Arduino library) -A ready-to-run Arduino sketch used in Chapter 2
+- A pre-trained TinyML model (exported as an Arduino library)
+- A ready-to-run Arduino sketch used in Chapter 2

 FirstTinyMLApp Directory Structure
 tinyml-made-easy-companion/